Understand on-premises data gateways for Microsoft Flow

 High availability/disaster recovery

 Question: Are there any plans for enabling high availability scenarios with the gateway?
-Answer: This is on the roadmap, but we don’t have a timeline yet.
+Answer: Yes, high availability is now available.

 Question: What options are available for disaster recovery?
 Answer: You can use the recovery key to restore or move a gateway.